 - Reinforcing bars and mesh should be located so that there is enough room between the bars to place and compact the concrete.

 - Create a strong bond between the concrete and reinforcement.
 This allows the tensile forces to be transferred to the reinforcement, thus reducing the width of cracking.

-- Minimize the water-cement ratio, compact and cure the concrete well.
+- Minimise the water-cement ratio, compact and cure the concrete well.
 The lower the water-to-cement ratio, the lower the permeability of the concrete.
 Concrete with low permeability is better able to resist the penetration of water.

 - To help protect the concrete against corrosion, apply a quality protective coating system to the finished surface to prevent water from entering the concrete and maintain joint seals.

-Follow this link to read more about JOINT SEALING AND JOINT REPAIR
+Follow this link to read more about JOINT SEALING AND JOINT REPAIR.

 Image below: 3 of our specialist technicians in the midst of carrying out concrete repair on a reinforced floor slab in a multilevel underground car park.
 The goal is to protect the concrete and steel structure from environmental stresses, such as moisture ingress, salty environment and chemical damage, thus prolonging the service life of the concrete slab.

 If you have any issues with cracking concrete slabs, structural cracks, concrete deterioration, moisture, seepage, efflorescence, rising damp and/or high-flow active leaks in concrete structures, we would be happy to assist you.
 You are welcome to contact us with any questions that you may have.

 Email: [email protected]